Giovanni Mossi

 Giovanni Mossi (c.
 1680 in Rome – 1742 in Rome) was an Italian baroque composer.

 Life

-Many of the details of his life appear to be lost.
+Born in 1680, many of the details of the life of Giovanni Mossi appear to be lost.
 Mossi was active in Rome around 1700 and is grouped stylistically with the "Roman school" of the period, along with others such as Giuseppe Valentini.
+He was known as a regular violinist at productions by Ottoboni, Pamphilj, and Ruspoli.
 From what can be observed in his extant works, he appears to have been a skilled and innovative composer.
 He is most known for his collection of violin sonatas.